Before we continue, let's review what we know about numbers already.

 Integer numbers are expressed in the normal, intuitive way:

--27 etc. Fractions are expressed with a dot (
+-27 etc. Fractions are expressed with a period (

--401.238, etc. Please note that in some languages you use a comma instead of a dot, but you cannot do it in SQL (
+-401.238, etc. Please note that in some languages you use a comma instead of a period, but you cannot do that in SQL (

 12,45 is incorrect)!